- About us

 The vast majority of physicians performing Mohs surgery are dermatologists.
 They should also have specialized skills in dermatological surgery and dermatopathology.
 Ideally they should have completed a one year full-time intensive fellowship in Mohs surgery following their dermatology training.
 Some surgeons claim to be carrying out the Mohs procedure because they are doing “frozen-section histopathology”, but this is not the same thing as process is quite different and does not have the same degree of accuracy.

-The Mohs surgeons at Cedars are fellowship-trained.
+The Mohs surgeons in London at Cedars are fellowship-trained.